 - Silk nails (Between $10-15)

 - Full acrylic sets (Between $30-60)

 - In-between services (Between $3-30)

-In-between services refer to any nail fillers, nail polishing, and repairs between each full manicure or pedicure sets.
-Of course, there are always more options that you can utilize as you progress, but these services should do for when you are just a new nail salon start-up.
+In-between services refer to any nail fillers, nail polishing, and repairs between each full manicure or pedicure set.
+Of course, there are always more options than you can utilize as you progress, but these services should do for when you are just a new nail salon start-up.